A specialization inequality for tropical complexes: Subdivisions

-\begin{rmk} A subdivision of a tropical complex is also a tropical complex, assuming that all of its maximal cells are facets.
-In this paper, we will not need this fact because we will deal exclusively with tropical complexes coming from degenerations, in which case the subdivisions will be tropical complexes because the corresponding degenerations are robust in dimension~$2$, as will be shown in Lemma~\ref{lem:subdivision-refined}.
-Nonetheless, it is possible to give a combinatorial proof that the local intersection matrices of the subdivision have exactly one positive eigenvalue.
-The local intersection matrix of the subdivision is equivalent to the matrices derived from local cone complexes in \cite[Sec.~2]{cartwright-surfaces}, and these matrices have exactly one positive eigenvalue by \cite[Lem.~2.7]{cartwright-surfaces}. \end{rmk}

-It is immediate from the definition that a subdivision of a tropical complex is homeomorphic to the original complex.
-In addition, we now show that the subdivision behaves identically with regards to divisors and linear series.
+It is immediate from the definition that a subdivision of a weak tropical complex is homeomorphic to the original complex.
+In addition, we now show that the subdivision behaves almost identically with the properties of weak tropical complexes introduced in Section~\ref{s:tropical-complexes}, namely linear functions and divisors.

 \begin{lem} Let $\Delta'$ be a order~$m$ subdivision of a weak tropical complex~$\Delta$, and we identify the realizations of~$\Delta'$ and~$\Delta$ via the natural homeomorphism.
-Then a function~$\phi$ on $\Delta$ is linear (respectively PL) if and only if $m\cdot \phi$ is linear (respectively PL) on $\Delta'$.
-Moreover, the divisor of a PL function~$\phi$ on~$\Delta$ is the same as the divisor of~$m \cdot \phi$ on~$\Delta'$.
-In particular, the (Cartier, $\QQ$-Cartier, Weil) divisors on~$\Delta$ and~$\Delta'$ coincide. \end{lem}
+Then a function~$\phi$ on $\Delta$ is linear (respectively PL) if and only if $m\phi$ is linear (respectively PL) on $\Delta'$. \end{lem}

-\begin{proof} The agreement of PL functions is clear because that property can be checked on on each simplex.
-For linear functions, we let $r$ be a ridge of~$\Delta$ and then claim that the coordinates of the function~$\phi_r$ from Construction~4.2 of \cite{cartwright-complexes}, scaled by~$m$, and restricted to any neighborhood of a ridge~$r'$ in~$N(r)$ is $\phi_{r'}$.
-For $r'$ which intersects the interior of a facet of~$\Delta$, this is because, in this case, the definition of $\phi_r$ reverses the construction of the structure constants of a weak tropical complex in Construction~\ref{const:subdivision}.
+\begin{proof} The agreement of PL functions is clear, so long as the scaled function $m\phi$ on $\Delta'$ has integral slopes on its domains of linearity.
+However, each facet $f'$ of $\Delta'$ is identified with a $(1/m)$-scaled copy of the standard unit simplex.
+If we instead identify $f'$ with the standard unit simplex, then the slopes of $\phi$ will be scaled by $1/m$, and so the slopes of $m\phi$ will all be integers.